jsilvela/morphological-image-processing/README.md

 starting, become a command-line interpreter.

 For example, we start processing the image `manos/a30000.tif`.
-In the terminal where we fired the executables, we type:
+In the terminal:

 ``` sh
 ./pro-gtk-image manos/a30000.tif
 ```

+Now, we can use the terminal as a REPL.
 One or more commands may be issued, followed by a newline.
 After each, a GTK+ window will display the result of the command.